davidchisnall/camtemplate/README.md

 	{% include contents.markdown %}

-This will use the ucampus style, including the animations for selected titles.
+This will use the ucampas style, including the animations for selected titles.

 A table of contents for the site will be generated automatically.
 If you want to customise it, then create a `_datacontents.yml` file.
 This should contain